JackEdTaylor/bubbles/README.md

   -y MU_Y [MU_Y ...], --mu_y MU_Y [MU_Y ...]
-                        y indices (axis 0 in numpy) for bubble locations, in space-separated format - leave blank (default) for random location -b BACKGROUND, --background BACKGROUND
+                        y indices (axis 0 in numpy) for bubble locations, in space-separated format - leave blank (default) for random location -b BACKGROUND [BACKGROUND ...], --background BACKGROUND [BACKGROUND ...] the desired background for the image, as a single integer from 0 to 255 (default=0), or space-separated values for each channel in the image --unscaled            do not scale the densities of the bubbles to have the same maxima --maxmerge            should merges, where bubbles overlap, be completed using a simple max of the two bubbles?
+If not (the default), distributions are instead summed, and then thresholded to the maxima of the pre-merged bubbles.
-                        the desired background for the image, from 0 to 255 (default=0) --unscaled            do not scale the densities of the bubbles to have the same maxima --seed SEED           random seed to use
+  --seed SEED           random seed to use
 ```